"Carts in Progress" analyses

 The growth potential of your e-commerce site is hidden in the visitors who come to your site, start the buying process and then leave you without converting. without converting.
 It is then essential to understand what we call unconverted carts and It is then essential to understand what is called the unconverted carts and the abandoners.

-With this analysis, you will be able to analyze the carts that were active over the period that did not result in a conversion.
+Thanks to this filtered analysis on cart events (cart.*), you will be able to analyze the carts that were active over the period that did not result in a conversion.
 By understanding the number of interactions and analyzing the potential carts amount, you will be able to detect customers who are very hesitant and high potential customers.

 "Product Catalog" analyses